 The Williams Writing Supplement is entirely optional and is simply an opportunity for you to showcase another writing sample.
-You can respond to one of the prompts below in an essay of no more than 300 words, OR upload an academic paper (preferably from the humanities or social sciences) completed in the last academic year.
+You can respond to one of the prompts below in an essay of no more than 300 words OR upload an academic paper completed in the last year (preferably from the humanities or social sciences and ideally 3-5 pages in length).
+It does not need to be a graded paper.

 1. The first-year Entry–a thoughtfully constructed residential microcosm of the student community that’s a defining part of the Williams experience–brings together students from around the world with different perspectives, interests and backgrounds.
 Imagine having a late-night conversation with your Entrymates about a community that you value.
 Describe that community and why it’s important to you.